-The House of Order ($15 – Click to Order, ISBN: 978-1-937536-16-9, LCCN: 2011945742, 6X9”, 106pp): the first collection of composite stories by John Paul Jaramillo, presents a stark vision of American childhood and family.
+The House of Order ($15 – Order on Amazon or Barnes and Noble, ISBN: 978-1-937536-16-9, LCCN: 2011945742, 6X9”, 106pp, January 2012; $2.99 for Kindle Edition and for the Smashwords Edition: ISBN: 978-1-311844-19-4): the first collection of composite stories by John Paul Jaramillo, presents a stark vision of American childhood and family.
 Set in Southern Colorado and Northern New Mexico, Manito’s only access to his lost family’s story is his uncle, the unreliable Neto Ortiz.
 Manito sorts family truth from legend as broken as the steel industry and the rusting vehicles that line Spruce Street.

 John Paul Jaramillo grew up in Southern Colorado but now lives, writes and teaches in Springfield, Illinois.
 He earned his MFA in creative writing (fiction) from Oregon State University and, currently, holds the position of Associate Professor of English in the Arts and Humanities Department of Lincoln Land Community College.

 “The House of Order is an enticing read that shouldn’t be overlooked for those looking for a down to earth short fiction collection.” –Midwest Book Review

 “Jaramillo is writing about working in Southern Colorado farm fields, driving and drinking beer and smoking pot; visiting family members in the state penitentiary; about tattooed pregnant girls, dirty kids in laundromats and their desperate mothers-and the pain-filled list goes on, back through several decades.
 What saves these stories is the grace in which they are written.” –Mary Jean Porter, Chieftain.com